thuml/predrnn-pytorch/README.md

 ## New in PredRNN-V2 (2021)

-We present PredRNN-V2 by extending PredRNN (2017) in the following two aspects.
+PredRNN-V2 is an extention of PredRNN (2017) in the following two aspects.

 1. **Memory Decoupling**